MahmoudALamMoahmed/TodoList/README.md

 Contributions are welcome!
 To contribute:

-1.Fork the repository
+1. Fork the repository

-2.Create a new branch:
+2. Create a new branch:

 git checkout -b feature/feature-name

-3.Make your changes
+3. Make your changes

-4.Commit your changes:
+4. Commit your changes:

 git commit -m "Add new feature"

-5.Push to your branch:
+5. Push to your branch:

 git push origin feature/feature-name